dong881/E2E-network-measurement/README.md

 **Enhanced Analysis Features:**
 - **Automatic Data Source Selection**: The system remembers your last data directory selection for streamlined analysis
 - **Comprehensive Logging**: All analysis output is saved to log files with only status messages shown to users
-- **Mode Auto-Detection**: Automatically extracts testing mode (e.g., "nFAPI", "Monolithic") from folder names
+- **Mode Auto-Detection**: Automatically extracts testing mode (e.g., "NFAPI", "NFAPI-SingleMachine", "Monolithic") from folder names
 - **Professional Visualizations**: Enhanced color schemes and styling suitable for academic presentations and publications
 - **Interactive Analysis Menu**: Comprehensive analysis runner with selectable individual or grouped analyses